CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

   * You can also submit the different parts of your message, such as the subject and the html parts.

-Without these variables, your email message, and a valid access key, your email cannot be sent.
+Without the envelope, recipient or recipients variables, your email message, and a valid access key, your email cannot be sent.

 If you want to use the mime variable, simply add the following variable to your request:

     "mime":      string containing the full mime message

 If you do not use the mime variable, you can add one or more of the following variables:

     "subject"           string containing the subject
     "from"              string containing the sender (email address)